 I bought training and I bought books.
 Some were good – most were crap.
 But… once again they were focused on offering administrative services as a VA and that is NOT what I wanted to do.

-So, I started to do more research into skills and I realized I don’t have the skills that a lot of clients want, but I had the money to be able to invest in training – if I can find it!
+So, I started to do more research into Virtual Assistant skills and I realized I don’t have the skills that a lot of clients want, but I had the money to be able to invest in training – if I can find it!

 Now I know not everybody has $$ to invest, but you could still dive into YouTube.
 I did especially for techie stuff.
 YouTube became my best friend!
 I saw requests for help with WordPress, and I’m like, what’s a WordPress?
 And I’m a techie!
 I used to build websites with HTML, but I’d never heard of WordPress before.
 So, I used YouTube as a way to find what I needed.

 The more research I did, the more excited I got.
 I knew this was my ticket out of my soul-sucking job!!

 But then the problem was how am I going to do this when I have a 40 plus hour job, plus a two-hour commute every day and an infant at home.
 Not to mention my nine-year-old son, fur babies, and husband.

 How am I going to make this work?